pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 The `pyproject.toml` file allows you to list any Python package published on PyPI (or on GitHub/ GitLab) as a dependency.
 Once you create this file, declare dependencies, [build your package](python-package-distribution-files-sdist-wheel.md) and [publish your package to PyPI](publish-python-package-pypi-conda.md), people can install both your package and all of it's dependencies with one command.

-`python -m pip install yourPackage`
+`python -m pip install your-package`

 This works great if your package is pure-python (no other languages used).